COVID-19 pandemic prompts recent newcomers to leave Canada for their home countries

 “Not every temporary resident wants to become a Canadian permanent resident or Canadian citizen.
 Some of them are here to work, to study and they are perfectly happy to go back home.”

-He said the incentive for the government is still to try to increase immigration numbers, especially in jobs related to health care and technology because having fewer immigrants will harm these two sectors more than others.
+Falconer adds that the incentive for the government is still to try to increase immigration numbers, especially in jobs related to health care and technology, because having fewer immigrants will harm these two sectors more than others.

 He said maintaining high levels of immigration at a time when the economy is weak and sectors such as hospitality, retail and tourism are devastated has an element of irresponsibility.

-“We may be in a fairly structural shift that will eliminate some jobs or dramatically reduce some jobs, and then what kind of retraining programs or other programs we need to support people as they transition.”
+“We may be in a fairly structural shift that will eliminate some jobs or dramatically reduce some jobs, and then what kind of retraining programs or other programs we need to support people as they transition,” he said.

 Falconer said the government should address problems with licensing and professional development that many newcomers face in Canada.

-“We make it very, very difficult for somebody who worked in a profession in their home country to come here and work in the same profession.”
+“We make it very, very difficult for somebody who worked in a profession in their home country to come here and work in the same profession,” he said.

 “Immigrants come here with aspirations or hopes of being able to work and earn a much better living here in Canada than they did in their home country and they discover that they’re actually going to be working in an unpaid, underemployed job.”